 The power supply uses a standard LM7809 regulator.
+Power input should be at least 11.5 volts and may be up to 24 volts, though higher voltages will increase heat dissipation in the regluator.
+Operation from 12 to 15 volts is recommended.
 JP5 and JP6 are provided for board-stacking purposes.
 F1 is a 0.5 amp pico-fuse.
 C39 and R27 form an input ripple filter.
-D1 provides reverse voltage protection; if the power leads are reversed, D1 will conduct and blow F1.
+D1 provides transient as well as reverse voltage protection; if the power leads are reversed, D1 will conduct and blow F1.
 To help stability and minimize noise, lots of bypass caps are used -- each MAX477 has a 0.1 and 0.001 cap at its supply input, and additional 1uF tantalum caps are spaced along the power bus.